magic-city-bikes/notes/README.md

 ### How it works:

-Estimates are calculated for each station separately based on 2 years worth of data.
+Estimates are calculated for each station separately based on data of last three seasons.
 There are different estimates for rainy/not rainy weather and warm/cold weather for each weekday and hour.
 The current weather is queried from opendata.fmi.fi, and the correct estimate is displayed.
 If there are no bikes, the estimate for next bike brought is not shown.
 New weather data is queried and estimates chosen every ten minutes.

 We used the application [kaupunkifillarit.fi](https://github.com/sampsakuronen/kaupunkifillarit-web) as a basis for our project.